-Upon the closing of this offering, we will have outstanding shares of common stock, after giving effect to the conversion of outstanding shares of redeemable convertible preferred stock, into an equal number of shares of common stock, assuming no exercise of the underwriters' over-allotment option and no exercise of outstanding options.
+Upon the closing of this offering, we will have outstanding shares of common stock, after giving effect to the conversion of 30,690,573 outstanding shares of redeemable convertible preferred stock, which includes the conversion of the 7,692,306 shares of Series B redeemable convertible preferred stock we issued and sold in May 2021, into an equal number of shares of common stock, assuming no exercise of the underwriters' overallotment option and no exercise of outstanding options.
 Of these shares, the shares sold in this offering will be freely tradable and the remaining shares of common stock will be available for sale in the public market beginning after the end of the 180th day after the date of this prospectus following the expiration of lock-up agreements between our stockholders and certain of the underwriters for this offering, subject, in the case of our affiliates, to the conditions of Rule 144 under the Securities Act of 1933, as amended, (Securities Act).
 SVB Leerink LLC and Evercore Group L.L.C., on behalf of the underwriters, may release these stockholders from their lock-up agreements at any time and without notice, which would allow for earlier sales of shares in the public market subject to the conditions of Rule 144 under the Securities Act.